Google Play restricts the use of high-risk or sensitive permissions, including the

 QUERY_ALL_PACKAGES permission, which gives visibility into the inventory of installed apps on a given device.
-Play regards the device inventory of installed apps queried from a user’s device as personal and sensitive information, and use of the permission is only permitted when your app's core user facing functionality or purpose, requires broad visibility into installed apps on the user’s device.
+Play regards the inventory of installed apps queried from a user’s device as personal and sensitive information, and the use of the permission is only permitted when your app's core user-facing functionality or purpose requires broad visibility into installed apps on the user’s device.

 If your app does not meet the requirements for acceptable use below, you must remove it from your app's manifest in order to comply with Play policy.
 Suggestions for policy-compliant alternative implementations are also detailed below.

-If your app meets the policy requirements for acceptable use of the
+If your app meets the policy requirements for the acceptable use of the

-QUERY_ALL_PACKAGES permission, you will be required to declare this and any other high risk permissions using the Declaration Form in Play Console.
+QUERY_ALL_PACKAGES permission, you will be required to declare this and any other high-risk permissions using the Permissions Declaration Form in Play Console.

-Apps that fail to meet policy requirements or do not submit a Declaration Form may be removed from Google Play.
+Apps that fail to meet the policy requirements or do not submit the Permissions Declaration Form may be removed from Google Play.

 QUERY_ALL_PACKAGES permission only takes effect when your app targets Android API level 30 or later on devices running Android 11 or later.

 To use this permission, your app must fall within permitted uses below, and have a core purpose to search for all apps on the device.
-You must be able to sufficiently justify why a less intrusive method of app visibility will not sufficiently enable your app's policy compliant user facing core functionality.
+You must be able to adequately justify why a less intrusive method of app visibility will not sufficiently enable your app's policy-compliant user-facing core functionality.

 Core functionality is defined as the main purpose of the app.
-Without this core ability to search for all apps on the device, the app is "broken" or rendered unusable.
-The core functionality, as well as any core features that comprise this core functionality, must all be prominently documented and promoted in the app's description.Permitted uses of the Query all packages permission
+Without this core ability to search for all apps on the device, the app is "broken" or becomes unusable.
+The core functionality, as well as any core features that comprise this core functionality, must all be prominently documented and promoted in the app's description.Permitted uses of the QUERY_ALL_PACKAGES permission

-Permitted use involves apps that must discover any and all installed apps on the device, for awareness or interoperability purposes may have eligibility for the permission.
-Permitted use includes device search, antivirus apps, file managers, and browsers.
+Permitted uses involve apps that must discover any and all installed apps on the device, for awareness or interoperability purposes may have eligibility for the permission.
+Permitted uses include device search, antivirus apps, file managers, and browsers.

-Google Play may provide a temporary exception to the following apps that do not qualify as permitted use designated above.
+Google Play may provide a temporary exception to the following apps that do not qualify as permitted uses designated above.

-Apps that have a verifiable core purpose involving financial transaction functionality (e.g., dedicated banking, dedicated digital wallet) may obtain broad visibility into installed apps solely for security based purposes.
+- Apps that have a verifiable core purpose involving financial-transaction functionality (for example, dedicated banking, dedicated digital wallet) may obtain broad visibility into installed apps solely for security-based purposes.

-Below is a list of use cases that won't be permitted to request the
+Below is a list of use cases that won't be allowed to request the

 - This includes Peer-to-Peer (P2P) sharing.
 P2P must be the core purpose of the app in order to qualify as a permitted use.